 As a photographer, if your work has not been well received by a client or you’ve read a negative comment on your social media page about your photography, then it can cause a great deal of doubt and negativity in your confidence.
 Firstly, remember this one universal truth…

 YOU WILL MESS UP at some point, and when you do…

-Look at the great achievers in Science, Politics and Sport such as Einstein, John F. Kennedy and Lionel Messi.
-They were all criticized and failed at certain points in their career.
-But their name and work will live on in history simply because of their will to succeed and ability to overcome obstacles and creative block.
+Endeavour to see any criticism, no matter how harsh it seems, as a challenge to prove people wrong, do not let one ill-informed remark cripple you.
+Look at great achievers in Science, Politics and Sport, they probably were all criticized and failed at points in their career, but their name and work will live on in history, because of their will to succeed and overcome obstacles.

-But before you do, write down what you don’t like about the image and build up a list of obstacles to overcome next time you take your camera out.
+When reviewing your images, if you don’t like the colours, sharpness or composition, then the immediate reaction is to delete it, but before you do, write down what you don’t like about the image to build up a list of obstacles to overcome next time you take your camera out.

 It’s unfair on yourself to expect the same quality of work as a 30-year veteran if you’ve only just taken your first steps.

 Negativity can turn photographers into recluses, but it’s important not to hide from the photographic community completely.
 Sometimes criticism is well intended but our personal pride interprets it differently.
 It’s important to learn that not all feedback is negative, we must accept that there could be faults in our work, and by taking on board the reviews, you can progress quicker.